 - A. Completely remove all loose, delaminated and weak concrete, oil, grease, laitance and other contaminants.
 Prepare concrete using acceptable mechanical means and concrete cleaners and degreasers as necessary to obtain clean, sound and rough concrete surfaces exposing coarse aggregate.
-A Concrete Surface Profile (CSP) of 6-9 in accordance with ICRI Technical Guideline 310.2R is recommended.
-Blow surfaces free of dust and debris using oil-free compressed air. - B. Prior to placement, soak concrete surfaces thoroughly for a minimum of eight hours to an optimum 24 hours with potable water.
+Blow surfaces clean of dust and debris using oil-free compressed air. - B. Prior to placement, soak concrete surfaces thoroughly for a minimum of eight hours to an optimum 24 hours with potable water.
 Concrete shall be saturated and free of standing water at time of placement.